Closing a Practice

 1. James E. Brill, Considerations When Closing Your Law Practice, 76 Texas Bar J. 2 (Feb.
 2013).

-2. Peter A. Giuliani, Passing the Torch without Getting Burned: A Guide to Law Firm Retirement and Succession Planning, American Bar Association (2013) (also available in the LSBA's Lending Library).
+2. Peter A. Giuliani, Passing the Torch without Getting Burned: A Guide to Law Firm Retirement and Succession Planning, American Bar Association (2013).

 Online Internet Resources and Guidance: